SFTtech/openage/doc/media/drs-files.md

 Contains the main interface graphics of the game.
 All of the the borders, buttons, logos, main game screen, etc you see when entering the game to starting one can be found within this file as `slp` graphics.
-The drawing color palettes are also stored in this file as `bin`.
+The drawing color palettes are also stored in this file as `bina`.
 Finally there's a bunch of `wav` sounds, too.

 ### sounds.drs